thisisdylandev/thisisdylandev/README.md

 ### Hey there 👋
 Hey there, I'm Dylan.
-I'm a web developer specializing in ruby on rails.
+I'm a web developer specializing in ruby on rails and javascript.

 Welcome to one of my various corners of the internet, I'm working on it.

-🔭 I’m currently working on doing fun things with Rails and [Hotwire](https://hotwired.dev/)
+🔭 I’m currently working on doing fun things with Rails and React

-🌱 I’m currently learning advanced ruby techniques
+🌱 I’m currently learning all about data engineering!

 💬 Ask me about Ruby, Rails, and security!